-The WSU-wide Office of Undergraduate Research guides students from all majors as they seek to "research, conduct scholarship, or pursue creative activities" with mentors.
+The WSU-wide Office of Undergraduate Research guides students from all majors and grades as they seek to "research, conduct scholarship, and pursue creative activities" with mentors.

 Undergraduates currently involved in research are available for several hours most weeks to mentor you.
 They can answer your questions, such as "How do I get started?," "Will I get paid or am I eligible for a special scholarship?," and "How do I find a faculty mentor?"

 No appointments are necessary to meet with peer mentors in the Smith Center for Undergraduate Education (CUE) 403.
 One-hour-long slots in Spring 2015 are set for:

 Wednesdays at 3

 Emailing them is another good way to reach them.
 Read their bios and get their contact information on the Peer Mentoring webpage.